alexmurray/flycheck-posframe/README.md

 ### Manual Configuration

 There are a few settings which can be configured to customise the display of error messages.
 These include the faces which are used to show the error messages `flycheck-posframe-info-face`, `flycheck-posframe-warning-face` and `flycheck-posframe-error-face` and a string which is used as the prefix for each message `flycheck-posframe-info-prefix``flycheck-posframe-warning-prefix` and `flycheck-posframe-error-prefix`.
+The background colour can be specified as the `background` attribute of the `flycheck-posframe-background-face` face. `The position, as well as the border width and colour can also be customised via the `flycheck-posframe-position`, `flycheck-posframe-border-width` and `flycheck-posframe-border-color` variables respectively.

 #### `flycheck-posframe-LEVEL-face`